cloudflare/cloudflare-docs/content/api-shield/security/schema-validation/_index.md

 An API schema defines which API requests are valid based on several request properties like target endpoint, path or query variable format, and HTTP method.

 Schema Validation allows you to check if incoming traffic complies with a previously supplied API schema.
-When you provide an API schema, API Shield creates rules for incoming traffic from the schema definitions.
+When you provide an API schema or select from a list of learned schema, API Shield creates rules for incoming traffic from the schema definitions.
 These rules define which traffic is allowed and which traffic gets logged or blocked.

 We are currently running a private beta for Schema Validation 2.0.
 For help configuring the previous version of Schema Validation for one or more hosts using the dashboard, refer to [Configure Classic Schema Validation](/api-shield/reference/classic-schema-validation/).